ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 # Better UI Components
-## How to avoid over-engineering user interfaces through standards
+## How to avoid over-engineering user interfaces through the use of standards

 How did we miss it?
 It was right there this whole time and nobody, not for the 10 plus years that it’s been possible, seemed to use it.
 Somebody somewhere must have used it.
 Perhaps some people did, but didn’t bother to write about it.
 I hope that’s not true because the web community would of been better off with it.
 In today’s climate of hype I think it needs to be shared and embraced.
 Well then, what is it?